 email@example.com Working hours: Monday to Friday 9.00 am to 12.30 pm and 2.00 pm to 5.00 pm.

-You can obtain full consular assistance from the Australian High Commission in Nairobi, Kenya.
+Full consular assistance is available from the Australian High Commission in Nairobi, Kenya.
 Contact details are:

 Australian High Commission, Nairobi